The Beatitudes Explained

 While the word ‘merciful’ may seem like a sign of weakness, it’s the exact opposite.

-Too often when someone does wrong, we want to see them punished for it.
+Too often when someone does wrong, our human nature wants to see them punished for it.
 We want them to “get what they deserved” for their actions.

 But God didn't give us “what we deserved” when He died for our sins.
 He gave us mercy and grace when we definitely did NOT deserve it!